mgratch/docsblend/wp-content/plugins/sg-cachepress/readme.txt

-=== SG CachePress ===
+=== SG Optimizer ===
-Contributors: Hristo Sg, danielkanchev, ivanyordanov
+Contributors: Hristo Sg, danielkanchev, ivanyordanov, siteground
 Tags: nginx, caching, speed, memcache, memcached, performance, siteground, nginx, supercacher Requires at least: 3.0.1
-Tested up to: 4.6
+Tested up to: 4.7
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The SG CachePress is a plugin that allows you to use the SiteGround dynamic cache and Memcached to optimize the performance of your WordPress.
+The SG Optimizer is designed to link WordPress with all SiteGround Performance services.

 == Description ==

+This plugin is designed to link WordPress with the SiteGround Performance services.
+It WILL NOT WORK on another hosting provider.
+The SG Optimizer plugin has few different parts handling speciffic performance optimizations:

+= SuperCacher Config =

-The main functionality of SG CachePress is to purge your dynamic cache whenever your content updates.
+The main functionality of SuperCacher part of the plugin is to purge your dynamic cache whenever your content updates.
 For example, when you create a new post, someone comments your articles, etc. In addition to that, if you have a working Memcached service on your server, the plugin will allow you to easily configure and enable WordPress to use it.

 There is public Purge function - sg_cachepress_purge_cache, which can be used by other plugins/themes.
 Example usage: